Prethea-Phoenixia/HeWu/README.md

 # HeWu
-A Python package modeling effects of nuclear weapons, using public domain knowledge.
+A Python package modeling effects of nuclear weapons, using public domain knowledge.\
+\
+HeWu came from the pronunciation of 核武, lit. "nuclear armament", in Chinese.
+It aims to provide an accessible interface to the best public domain nuclear weapon effects model, for the purpose of public information.\
+\
+Empirical models based on fitting to detailed calculations are preferred, and whenever possible, multiple sources are consulted and cross referenced with outstanding deviations noted.

 # Status
-Under active development
+under active development.

-# Q&A
-* What is HeWu?\
-HeWu came from the pronunciation of 核武, lit. "nuclear armament", in Chinese.
-* Who are you?\
-A 20 something Chinese student studying Software Engineering with an interest in physics and engineering.
-* What are your sources and where can i find them?
-Do you have a contact email?\
-See the preamble in each model file.

 # Prior Work
 these work have been very inspirational and helpful.